MTG/compIAM/README.md

 ### Importing the integrated tools
 compIAM does not have terminal functionalities but it is to be used within Python based-projects.
 First, import the library to your Python project with: ``import compiam``.

-The integrated tools and models are organized by the following fundamental musical aspects: melody, rhythm, structure and timbre.
+The integrated tools and models are organized by:
+1) The following fundamental musical aspects: melody, rhythm, structure and timbre.
+2) The task these tools tackle.

 You can access the several included tools by importing them from their corresponding modules:
 ```
-from compiam.melody import FTANetCarnatic
+from compiam.melody.pitch_extraction import FTANetCarnatic
-from compiam.rhythm import FourWayTabla
+from compiam.rhythm.transcription import FourWayTabla
 ```

 **TIP:** Print out the available tool for each category: ``compiam.melody.list_tools()``.
+Print out the available tasks for each category: ``compiam.melody.list_tasks()``, and print out the available tools for each module using: ``compiam.melody.list_tools()``.
+You may also list only the tools for a particular task: ``compiam.melody.pitch_extraction.list_tools()``

 ### Wrappers
 compIAM also includes wrappers to easily initialize relevant datasets, corpora, and also pre-trained models for particular problems.